t2health/BSPAN---Bluetooth-Sensor-Processing-for-Android/README.md

 ==============================================
 Cloning the repo on your computer
 Instuctions for using Eclipse:
-1.Click Help > Eclipse Marketplace
+1. Click Help > Eclipse Marketplace
-2.Download Egit
+2. Download Egit
-3.Window > Show View > Other
+3. Window > Show View > Other
-4.Open Git Highlight Git Repositories
+4. Open Git Highlight Git Repositories
-5.Click OK
+5. Click OK
-6.Copy our Git url git://github.com/t2health/BSPAN---Bluetooth-Sensor-Processing-for-Android.git
+6. Copy our Git url git://github.com/t2health/BSPAN---Bluetooth-Sensor-Processing-for-Android.git
-7.Right click in the Git Repositories view in Eclipse 8.Click Paste Repository Path or URI and follow the steps 9.Right click on the project and Import it into your workspace.
+7. Right click in the Git Repositories view in Eclipse
+8. Click Paste Repository Path or URI and follow the steps
+9. Right click on the project and Import it into your workspace.